12 Digital Branding Trends for Reaching Customers

 Retargeting

-Retargeting (or remarketing) helps brands reconnect with visitors after they've left a website.
-By strategically placing ads across channels, brands guide buyers to complete desired actions.
+Retargeting (also known as remarketing) helps brands reconnect with visitors who have left their website.
+By strategically placing ads across various channels, brands guide buyers to take the desired actions.

 The numbers show retargeting works: